We are all very excited about the upcoming 6 Nations Rugby tournament. I’m going for Scotland or Ireland to win the Championship this year.

 Physio Match Day Perspective

 If you can have a look at what the physio (he/she will probably wear a red or yellow bib with Medic emblazoned on it) does during the warm up – maybe helping a player with last minute individualised routine.
 Sometimes, after a player has recovered from an injury we ask them to continue with a specific type of activity (stretching/ mobilisation/ activation) to prepare them physically and mentally for what is about to come.
-For example, we might get a player performing some complex balance drills if that have issues with rolling their ankle.
+For example, we might get a player performing some complex balance drills if they have issues with rolling their ankle.

 You might see the physio applying some last minute strapping or tape to a player – usually this will be applied in the dry changing room or medical room away from the prying eyes of the opposition but sometimes a player will find that the tape is too tight and a little uncomfortable in the warm-up and wish to get it re-applied.